Harish Ragul

 Industry work provides deep computational software engineering skills — directly applicable to building research infrastructure and production-grade numerical solvers.

-- ›Built and maintained backend services in Django and Flask: REST APIs, relational database design (PostgreSQL, MySQL), and payment gateway integrations.
+- ›Built and maintained production backend services in Django and Flask: REST APIs, PostgreSQL/MySQL database design, payment integrations, analytics pipelines (Pandas + SQL).

 Technical Toolkit